 Interestingly, Doctor says there are certain positives to having imposter syndrome, but they are short term.
 “Because you are afraid of losing money, you won’t overspend.
 If you’ve taken a loan, you will ensure that you pay it sooner so that you do not have that liability over your head, which is a better financial decision,” he says.
 “You’re living the same lifestyle you are used to, so you don’t end up making drastic [monetary] changes or deal with the stress of learning new things.”

 The cost of imposter syndrome, however, is long term.
 Sharma says to look for tell-tale signs like the inability to set boundaries at work or home.
 “If you feel like an imposter in most areas in your life, then understand it is not a personality quirk, but is usually closely correlated to having anxiety or depression, or is a mental block,” he says, adding that it would be advisable to seek out your company’s employee assistance programme (if it exists), or seek professional help.
 In the workspace, finding a mentor who can guide your career growth and offer a new perspective would be helpful.

 If you know you have imposter syndrome, what can you do about it?

 “Everyone faces insecurity at some point in their life, so just talk about it,” says Doctor.
 “When it comes to finances, idle talk is not enough.
 What you need is data, and to build some financial skills, for which you could take the help of a professional like a financial planner.
 They will help you make the right decisions, and once you know your money is being taken care of, that clarity will give you mental security.”
-Building healthy financial habits also helps: creating a monthly budget, setting up an emergency fund, investing in insurance, investing surplus money, and more.
+Building healthy financial habits also helps: creating a monthly budget, setting up an emergency fund, creating a safety net with adequate insurance policies, investing surplus money, and more.